pursuitEvasionLegos/pursuitEvasionLegos.github.io/_posts/2016-03-03-ev3dev-tutorial.md

   ```

 - Now edit `/etc/hosts` using `sudo nano /etc/hosts` and add the
-  following lines to the end of the file
+  following lines to the end of the file.
+NOTE: insert the actual master IP
+  and master hostname.
   ```
   ip-of-master     hostname-of-master
   ```